Bubble-gzz/Linear-Tokenizer/README.md

 - code refactor √

-- apply the linear f-pop algorithm
+- apply the linear f-pop algorithm √

+- optimize the preprocessing